 “And the peace of God, which surpasses all understanding will guard your hearts and minds in Christ Jesus.”
 Philippians 4:7

 Priorities and plans are often tied to our hearts’ desires, and when they are not met as planned, it hurts.
-This year we will all face disappointments and setbacks and challenges.
+We will all face disappointments and setbacks and challenges.
 However, that is not the whole story.
 In the midst of those times, God is still at work in our hearts and our homes.

 Commit all your plans, dreams, and priorities for this year to the Lord in prayer.
 He will form them, ask you to set some aside, redirect them, and even, fulfill some of them.
 Even so, the greatest reward we receive in prayer is having more of God in our lives.
 He offers us peace to accept what He gives with joy – even when it is not what we expected!